Bintulu: Local Bus

 Bintulu has a long-distance bus station, located at Medan Jaya, 5 km northeast of the town centre.
 Among the areas served by the bus station are: Miri, Sibu, Kuching, Mukah, Sarikei, Oya, Dalat, Balingian, and Pontianak, Indonesia.
 The bus companies that serve the station are the Syarikat Baram Sdn.
 Bhd, MTC, Biaramas, and Suria bus lines.
 There are also buses that serve the town area.
 Taxi service is also available.

 Air

 The old Bintulu airport was built in 1955 in the town centre.
-It once held the Guinness World Record of nearest airport to town.
 On 19 December 2002, the airport was replaced by a new airport, which is located 23 km away from the town centre.
 The surroundings of the old airport were developed into commercial and residential projects while the runway is reserved for Bintulu International Kite Festival.
 The new airport has a runway measuring 2745 m, capable of handling planes as large as the Airbus A330.
-The airport currently serves three major airlines: Malaysia Airlines (MAS), Air Asia, and MASwings, connecting to domestic destinations such as: Sibu, Miri, Kuching, Kuala Lumpur, and Kota Kinabalu, and the first international destination, Singapore will start the direct flight since 26 Dec 2017.
+The airport currently serves three major airlines: Malaysia Airlines (MAS), Air Asia, and MASwings, connecting to domestic destinations such as: Sibu, Miri, Kuching, Kuala Lumpur, and Kota Kinabalu, and the first international destination, Singapore will start the direct flight since 26 December 2017.